 In addition to completing the application requirements for regular admission, applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) to demonstrate a satisfactory level of proficiency in the use of the English language.
 An exception may be made for an applicant who has earned a baccalaureate degree from an accredited college or university in the United States.
-Applicants for whom the TOEFL test is required should contact TOEFL online at www.ets.org or by phone at 609-921-9000 for information and application forms.
+Applicants for whom the TOEFL test is required should visit TOEFL online at www.ets.org for information and application forms.

 Applicants who attended undergraduate or graduate programs at foreign universities are required to take the LSAT and must register with either the Law School Admissions Council (LSAC) JD Credential Assembly Service or with the World Education Service (WES) to have their foreign undergraduate and graduate transcripts evaluated.
 Additional information on these services can be obtained online at www.lsac.org and www.wes.org.

-The Office of Admissions prefers and recommends the use of the Law School Assembly Service (LSAC) for application and document processing.
+The Office of Admissions prefers and recommends the use of the Law School Admission Council (LSAC) for application and document processing.
 Students who are unable to utilize the LSAC service may submit their downloaded application and documents electronically or via mail.
 Regardless of submission method, all applicants are considered equally based upon their application materials.